Joseph Smith Family Farm in New York

 That same year, a well-off farmer named Joseph Stowell hired 19-year-old Joseph Smith to help him search for a rumored lost Spanish gold or silver mine in Harmony, Pennsylvania.
 The search failed.

 The next year, a prosperous farmer in Chenango County in south-central New York sponsored several of 20-year-old Joseph’s treasure-hunting efforts.
-Young Joseph was subsequently tried in County Court, and identified as “The Glass Looker”, apparently in connection with these attempts, although records seem unclear on both the specific charge or charges and the disposition of the case.
+Young Joseph was subsequently tried in County Court, and identified as “The Glass Looker”, apparently in connection with these attempts.
+Records are unclear about both the specific charge or charges and the result of the case.

 On September 22, according to young Joseph, he retrieved the book of golden plates from the nearby Hill Cumorah.
 He claimed that the text was engraved in a language called “reformed Egyptian” and contained a history of indigenous Americans.
 His former treasure-hunting associates insisted that the plates should belong to them all.
 They ransacked places on the Smith farm searching for them.
 Young Joseph said that at one point he hid them in a bed with two of his sisters.